If you're a health care assistant (HCA) or assistant practitioner (AP) there are a number of ways to get involved with the RCN's work.

 Join an RCN forum

 Thousands of RCN members join together via the specialist nursing forums.
 If you are interested in keeping up with news in your field of practice then you should join an RCN forum too.
 You will receive regular newsletters from your forum committee, can read online content in the forum's online community and network with colleagues in the forum's area on the Discussion Zone.
+Join an RCN forum today.

 Become a diversity champion

 Diversity champions act as leaders for diversity and equality.
 They act as role models, taking actions when appropriate and addressing behaviours when necessary.
 They ask questions to check that diversity in its broadest sense is being recognised, understood and considered as integral to the decision making and evaluation processes.
 A good diversity champion doesn’t need to know all the answers but needs to be prepared to spend some time developing their own personal competencies around diversity and equality issues.
-Find more information about being a diversity champion here.
+Find out more about being a diversity champion.